Cattn/hdr-ify/README.md

 # @cattn/hdr

-A Svelte library for HDR image processing and manipulation.
+A Svelte library for rendering element colors in HDR!

 ## Installation